antosubash/blog/src/_posts/orchard-core/orchard-core-getting-started-p1.md

 ---
 title: "Orchard core.
-Getting started.
-Part 1"
+Getting started - Part 1"
 excerpt: "In this post we will see how to get started with the orchard core."
 date: "2021-11-01"
 videoId: ItfKWbKxPAw